rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

  - `Application.navigate()`

-By providing an implementation of the `xrn:firebolt:capability:lifecycle:activity` interface, an app can influence how resources are managed during these state transitions.
-See [Activity Interface](#72-activity-interface) for more info.
+By providing an implementation of the `xrn:firebolt:capability:lifecycle:activatible` interface, an app can influence how resources are managed during these state transitions.
+See [Activity Interface](#82-activity-interface) for more info.

-### 4.1.
-Loading an app

-**TODO**: Should this be it's own spec, and out of scope?

-Loading an app fetches the initial resources, e.g. the app-manifest and index.html, and loads them into a container capable of running the app, e.g. a web browser.
-This happens before any Lifecycle transition occur, because part of the loading process is connecting to the Firebolt SDK.

-The platform may load apps for any number of reasons that are out of scope for this document.

-Loading an app requires the platform to know the URL to the app's Firebolt manifest.

-To load an app, platforms **MUST** use the following process.

-First, fetch the app manifest and validate its signature (See 'App Manifests' for more info).

-The app **MUST** be terminated if the signature is not valid and the manifest's releaseStatus is not developer.

-Next, if the app is an HTML/JavaScript app, then load the app's initial URL (from the app manifest) into the browser.

-**TODO**: add more details here, e.g. containers, graphics, media pipeline, ram

 ### 4.2.
 Initializing an app
 Once an app is loaded it **MUST** be initialized immediately.

-Initialzing consists of three parts:
+Initializing consists of three parts:

 - Registration of the Firebolt Application provider
 - Any other code that automatically runs within the app executable